-In order to assure that graduates have demonstrated the skills, knowledge, and attitudes needed to teach, the Department requires all Elementary Education majors to complete a series of Critical Tasks as an integral part of their coursework.
-All Critical Tasks must be completed satisfactorily before students can graduate.
+In order to assure that graduates have demonstrated the skills, knowledge, and attitudes needed to teach in the state and elsewhere, the Department requires all Elementary Education majors to complete a series of Critical Tasks and Critical Exams as an integral part of their coursework in order that they may demonstrate competency in all state standards noted above before graduating.
 For details, see the Elementary Education Student Handbook on the Florida College website or see the Department Chair.